-From 1 October 2018 certain requirements that at the time of writing only apply to notices served in respect of tenancies that began on after 1 October 2015 will apply to all assured shorthold tenancies.
+From 1 October 2018 certain requirements that currently only apply to tenancies beginning on after 1 October 2015 will apply to all assured shorthold tenancies.1

 About the author

 Mark Prichard is an independent housing consultant who works across England and Wales.
 He has worked in social housing for over 20 years in a variety of roles including as a paralegal, policy officer and homelessness officer.
 He has also reviewed hundreds of homelessness decisions for councils under section 202 of the Housing Act 1996.